 - When asked whether the county should explore new possible agriculture assets that could be marketed to bring in agritourism dollars to the county, both groups turned to discussing some of the existing private agritourism activities already being done in the county.
-Several of the southerners felt the county needed to have some kind of regulation of these businesses, due to the road traffic they generate.
-Most people seemed to think that the county should not hinder agritourism, but no one really advocated the county. - hinder agritourism, but no one really advocated the county actively developing and promoting new agritourism opportunities.
+Several of the southerners felt the county needed to have some kind of regulation of these businesses, due to the road traffic they generate. - Most people seemed to think that the county should not hinder agritourism, but no one really advocated the county actively developing and promoting new agritourism opportunities.